DECODE: Domain-aware Continual Domain Expansion for Motion Prediction: Introduction

 To address the questions outlined, we first introduce an innovative model architecture that utilizes a hypernetwork \cite{ha2017hypernetworks, Oswald2020Continual} to dynamically generate parameters for each specialized model, significantly reducing the storage burden common in model expansion approaches.
 Instead of accumulating new parameters with each learning iteration, our method requires only a single set of parameters for the hypernetwork, as is shown in Fig. \ref{fig_1}.
 Second, the DECODE framework incorporates a normalizing flow \cite{rezende2015variational} mechanism for likelihood estimation during real-world inference.
 This allows the selection of the specialized model that best matches the current scenario based on the highest likelihood estimate, optimizing familiarity and relevance.
 Finally, when the available specialized models do not suffice for a given scenario, DECODE maintains a baseline performance through a generalized model pre-trained on diverse data.
 We integrate outputs from this generalized model and the most relevant specialized model using deep Bayesian uncertainty estimation techniques \cite{charpentier2020posterior, charpentier2022natural}, ensuring robust predictions across various conditions.

 Extensive experiments confirm the effectiveness and superior performance of the DECODE framework.
 By leveraging a hypernetwork for continual learning, we achieved a notably low forgetting rate of 0.044, surpassing several other active learning strategies, and an average minADE of just 0.584 meters.
 Our normalizing flow-based model identification method accurately distinguishes among different domains, providing robust evidence of its ability to align model selection with specific operational scenarios, achieving an AUROC of 0.988.
 We further validated our framework using both naturalistic trajectory data and synthetically generated data, demonstrating its capacity to consistently produce high-quality motion predictions across a diverse range of domains, including safety-critical scenarios, with an accuracy of 0.986.
+Although the framework is developed with motion prediction in mind, its core design is not task-specific, and we demonstrate its potential applicability to general continual learning problems through additional experiments.

 Our contributions are as follows: (1) We propose a novel motion prediction framework that utilizes a hypernetwork to incrementally train a set of specialized models.
 This innovative architecture not only effectively reduces the issue of catastrophic forgetting but also manages to maintain an ensemble of models without increasing the storage burden.
 (2) We introduce a normalizing flow model that eliminates the need for explicit domain labels, demonstrating through experimental results its ability to accurately determine the appropriate specialized model during inference.
 (3) We incorporate the principles of deep Bayesian uncertainty estimation to merge predictions from both generalized and specialized models.
 This approach ensures robust outputs that are always bounded by the reliability of the generalized model, while simultaneously leveraging the specialized model's adeptness at handling familiar scenarios.